mis350-s21/final-project-final-project/Readme.md

 ## Requirement
-- [x] website will consists open greeting page that view products with prices , details and so on
+- [x] Customer will be open greeting page that show product in schedule that present price,ingredients and stock .

-- [x] Customers will be shown a welcome screen and the products will be shown to him

-- [x] Customers can show the product, and choose it
+- [x] Customers can search products and filter the best seller  .

-- [x] employee search in the inventory if the products are available
+- [x] Customer fills information related to his address, name, number and address .

+- [x] Customer will choose the appropriate payment method for him

-- [x] customers put the product in the cart
+- [x] Customer will gain the rest that show the detalis about the bill .

-- [x] the order has special name and number

 - [x] customers put the address to deliver their order
 - [x] customers choose the right time for delivery